czhang19/cs180-final-project/README.md

     - [ ] Find middle of sceen, use unproject
     - [x] Animate arrow with velocity
 - [ ] Add particle effects
+    - [x] Add particle system
+    - [ ] Make system for every target?
 - [ ] Add game menu (start, retry)
 - [ ] Add score on screen

 Past Graphics Proj Examples: http://users.csc.calpoly.edu/~zwood/teaching/teaching.html

 ## Issues
-1. How to enable alpha blending with particles without enabling for rest of the scene?
+1. How to make particles stay same size in world space?
 2. How to use rotations to orient my arrow?
-How to make arrow more visible?
+How to make arrow more visible (add trail)?
 3. How to put text on the screen?

+## Notes
+1. work on collision detection
+2. Scale model matrix in shader?

+## TODOs
+- collision detection